EffectOrientedProgramming/book/Chapters/08_State.md

         _ => increment
       .run
     // It's not obvious to the reader why
-    // we need to wrap counter in .succeed
+    // we must wrap counter in .succeed
     "Final count: " +
       ZIO.succeed(counter).run
 ```